DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 # Agustin-Codazzi-Project

-Credentials to login to the [application](www.cats19.tech)
+The following credentials are to be used to login to the [application](www.cats19.tech)
-ID: IGAC_user
+-	ID: IGAC_user
-Password: 123456
+-	Password: 123456

 -------